 Imagine the following scenario: an employee is hired to work on a project, either exclusively or for an assigned number of hours; the labour of this project constitutes a direct cost.
 The majority of direct costs are variable, they increase because additional units of a product or service are created.
 An exception is direct labour costs, which are usually fixed and remain constant throughout the year.

 The same goes for labour that supports the company as a whole, rather than employees that serve something specific.
-Additionally, costs such as advertising and marketing, communications, employee benefits, and accounting and payroll services fall under the umbrella of indirect costs.
+Additionally, costs such as advertising and marketing, communications, and employee benefits, along with accounting and payroll services fall under the umbrella of indirect costs.

-However big a business is, it’s possible that they’re spending on items that simply do not have any impact on their customers or their business operations.
-Rather than cost-cutting measures that only work in the short-term, the onus is on pro-active and effective cost management that offers positive effects in the long term.
+However big a business is, it’s possible that they’re spending money on items that simply do not have an impact on their customers or their business operations.
+Rather than cost-cutting measures that only work in the short-term, the onus for businesses should be on pro-active and effective cost management that offers positive effects in the long term.
 Use the following best practices if you're looking to keep an eye on your spending.

 From the outset, you can make some fairly straightforward changes without risking the quality of your service in a significant way.
 Check your supplier invoices for any discrepancies, for example.
 If you’re heating your premises or leaving lights on during downtime, then make sure they’re switched off.
 Get rid of unnecessary items such as telephones that aren’t being used, and if you post things often, only use first class post when it’s absolutely necessary.

 This one is crucial.
 If you want to manage your costs, then you must identify where your revenue is coming from.
-Which products and services are producing the most sales, or which customers spend the most on your business, for example?
+For example, which products and services are producing the most sales, or which customers spend the most on your business,?
 The company must then work out which specific costs are producing this stream of revenue before identifying overheads and costs that aren’t directly linked to revenue generation.